zhongk8194/DH110-A03/README.md

 ## Reflection
 What you learned and what you will do differently in the future Write a short paragraph reflecting on your experience of planning and conducting an interview.
 What did you learn about interviewing participants?
 What would you do differently next time?
-// notes: look at rubric
+// notes: look at rubric, also stopped at 7:50 for transcript